fasterEMS/fasterEMS/python/doc/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst

 #. **Mur's Boundary Condition (MUR)**.
 This is a
    first-generation boundary condition purely defined by differential equations, originally invented by Gerrit Mur in the 1980s.
-It has a moderate computational overhead, but it works only if the E&M wave is traveling at a direction orthogonal to the boundary, with a well-defined phase velocity (e.g. the speed of light).
+It has a moderate computational overhead, but it works only if the EM wave is traveling at a direction orthogonal to the boundary, with a well-defined phase velocity (e.g. the speed of light).
 Thus, reflections may cause errors if strong radiation exists due to